tulip/oplogtoredis/README.md

   `MONGO_OPLOG_URL` you give to your Meteor server.

 - `OTR_REDIS_URL`: Required: Redis URL to publish updates to.
-	To connect to a instance over TLS be sure to specify the url with protocol `rediss://`, otherwise use `redis://`

 You may also set the following environment variables to configure the level of logging: